zotero/citeproc-rs/README.md

 * replacing `citeproc-js` by providing WebAssembly bindings such that it could be embedded in Zotero or fulfil any other JavaScript-based use;
+* replacing much of `pandoc-citeproc`, by running as a Pandoc Filter;
 * providing a compiled static library to replace other divergent or incomplete implementations and make it easy to integrate citeproc into document processing pipelines and web services; and